PPWO LOGO

 In general, under the Fair Labor Standards Act (FLSA), a person must satisfy three criteria to qualify as exempt from federal overtime pay requirements: first, they must make a salary; second, that salary must be more than $684/week ($35,568 annually); and third, their “primary duty” must be consistent with those common to executive, administrative, or professional positions.

-• The first increase raises the threshold to $43,888, a 23% increase over the current threshold.
-This increase goes into effect on July 1, 2024, giving employers only two months to come into compliance.
+• The first increase raised the threshold to $43,888, a 23% increase over the current threshold.
+This increase went into effect on July 1, 2024, giving employers only two months to come into compliance.

-• The second increase, which goes into effect on January 1, 2025, raises the threshold to $58,656, representing a nearly 65% increase over the current threshold.
+• The second increase would have gone into effect on January 1, 2025, and raised the threshold to $58,656, representing a nearly 65% increase over the current threshold.
 DOL landed on this threshold by using a new methodology for calculating the minimum salary threshold – tying the threshold to the 35th percentile of weekly earnings for full-time workers in the lowest-wage census region (the South).

-• Increases the highly compensated employee (HCE) total annual compensation threshold twice; and
+• Increased the highly compensated employee (HCE) total annual compensation threshold twice:

 • The first increase raises the threshold from the current $107,432 to $132,964, a nearly 24% increase.
 The increase goes into effect on July 1, 2024.